staffanm/code-phoropter/README.md

-# Code Phoropter 👁️
+# Code Phoropter

-> Find your perfect code display settings through scientific A/B testing
+> Find your perfect code display settings through systematic A/B testing

 Code Phoropter helps developers discover their ideal coding font, size, colors, and spacing through side-by-side comparisons — just like an eye doctor uses a phoropter to find your perfect vision prescription through "better 1 or 2?" tests.